crukci-bioinformatics/nf_preprocess_scSeq_CRUKCI/README.md

 * `cellranger_dir` - The path to the CellRanger software directory

+## Outputs

-The workflow will generate the following outputs:
+The workflow will generate the following outputs in the SLX directory:

 * **fastq** - the raw fastq files and accompanying files as downloaded from the genomics server using Clarity tools